BLakshana/Hackbio_cancer_internship/STAGE_4 - NGS ANALYSIS PIPELINE/TEAM_REPO/README.md

 In **task two**, we were asked to expand the analysis we did to have an automated pipeline that can be applied to five samples.
 We created three files:

-## **"1. script.sh"**: This is the main pipeline script that automates the entire NGS analysis process.
+## **"script.sh"**: This is the main pipeline script that automates the entire NGS analysis process.

 It performs the following tasks: